-Note that scripts which are connected to events, that are moved into folders, will have the events updated automatically.
+Note that scripts moved which are connected to events will have the location in the event entries updated automatically.
 However, any script call with includeFile to another script can not be updated automatically.

 Please update your script-calling scripts accordingly!